Gromov-Witten Theory of $A_n$ type quiver varieties and Seiberg Duality: Introduction

 \subsection{Acknowledgments}

-The author is grateful to Yongbin Ruan for proposing this topic, to Weiqiang He for helpful discussion at the beginning of this project, to Rachel Webb for clarifying abelian/nonabelian correspondence and her contribution to Lemma \ref{lem:abelianfixedpoints} and Lemma \ref{lem:cohpulledtopoint}, and to Nawaz Sultani for clarification about $I$-functions for GIT quotients and complete intersection in GIT quotients.
+The author is grateful to Yongbin Ruan for proposing this topic, to Weiqiang He for his helpful discussion in many aspects, Rachel Webb for help with abelian/nonabelian correspondence and Nawaz Sultani for clarification about $I$-functions for GIT quotients and suggestions in polishing the work, to Aaron Pixton for suggestions on polishing this work and more interesting questions related to this topic, to Peng Zhao for helpful discussion on related works in this topic.